kuijjerlab/sisana/README.md

 # Running SiSaNA

 ## Step 1: Pre-processing of data
-The "preprocess" subcommand is the first stage of SiSaNA, where it preprocess the input data to get it in a format that the PANDA and LIONESS algorithms can handle.
-This will likely involve the removal of genes or transcription factors that are not consistent across files.
-Information regarding the removal of these factors is given at the end of the preprocessing step.
+The "preprocess" subcommand is the first stage of SiSaNA, where it preprocess the input data to remove genes not expressed in enough samples (as defined by the user).
+Information regarding the removal of these genes is given at the end of the preprocessing step.

 #### Example command
 ```